Malteusa/MaltsBlockStoryMods/README.md

   * Make mobs drop their loot without player/pet damage, just like the old days.
   * Make all blocks and mobs drop coins and diamonds on death/breaking.
 ---
-* **No Save on Diamond Change**: A simple mod recommended for use with Max Loot.
+* **No Save on Diamond Change**: A simple mod recommended for use with Max Loot if diamond drops on every mob kill and block breaking is enabled.
 Block Story forces an auto-save every time you gain or spend a diamond; this mod simply disables that forced save.
 ---
-* **Knockback Tweaks**: Adds a Keybind menu that adds a slider to multiply the knockback everything takes.
+* **Knockback Tweaks**: Adds a Keybind menu that with a slider to multiply the knockback everything takes.
 Made just for fun.
   > Configurable using a Keybind menu *(Default: `.` Period)*
 ---